n7get/noderig/INSTALL-RPi.md

 You'll see 'Edit uibuilder node' at the top.
 Click on the 'Manage front-end libraries' button.
 Under the list of installed packages, click the +.
 Enter 'http-vue-loader' and click Install.
 You can now click Done at the top.

+# Create a pseudo tty pair

+A pseudo tty pair is used to allow a digital app to communicate with NodeRig as if it were the FT-991A.
+There's a sample script, `~/.node-red/projects/noderig/files/start_pts`, that creates a linked pair of pseudo ttys - /dev/tty98 and /dev/tty99.
+Just run this script prior to running Node-RED.

 ## Running NodeRig

 Almost there!
-In the '~/.node-red/projects/noderig' directory, there are a couple of scripts that will be useful.

-The first, files/start_pts, creates a pair or pseudo ttys that will be used by the digital application (Winlink/fldigi, et al.) to connect to what it thinks is the rig, but it is really the NodeRig program.
-The start_pts script will create two ttys, /dev/tty98 and /dev/tty99.
+Right now, I'm still running NodeRig from the shell because I like to watch the log output from NodeRig.
+Making NodeRig run as a systemd service is on my TTD list.
-NodeRig will connect to /dev/tty98 and digital app will connect to /dev/tty99.

-The ttys are picked up by NodeRig via environment variables, with RIG_TTY specifying the rig's tty and APP_TTY the digital app's.
+NodeRig needs to know what serial and pseudo ports to connect to.
+This is picked up by NodeRig via environment variables, with RIG_TTY specifying the rig's tty and APP_TTY the digital app's.

-A script, files/nr, is a simple script to set the ttys and run node-red.
+A script, `~/.node-red/projects/noderig/files/nr`, is a simple script to set the ttys and run Node-RED.

 On my systems the enhanced serial USB appears /dev/USB0.
-If your USB tty is different, edit nr to reflect your actual port.
+If your USB tty is different, edit `nr` to reflect your actual port.

 Open a a browser window on [NodeRig](http://localhost:1880/noderig).